-Ayesha is a Senior Research Manager at LIRNEasia, where her core research area is mobile and Internet usage in Asia, with a particular focus on low income markets and market segments in Asia.
-She has over ten years of extensive experience in this field, focusing on demand-side data collection and analysis, through a variety of methods.
+Ayesha is a Senior Research Manager at LIRNEasia.
+Here core research area is mobile and Internet usage in Asia, with a particular focus on marginalized segments of the market such as women and the poor.
+She has over thirteen years of extensive experience in this field, focusing on demand-side data collection and analysis, through mixed methods.

-She was the research manager for four consecutive multi-country studies of telecom use at the bottom of the pyramid (Teleuse@BOP 2011, 2008, 2006, 2005), looking into current as well as potential use of telecom services through quantitative and qualitative research in six countries.
-Other previous research has included the use of mobiles for livelihood-related purposes, the use of telecenters for government information and services, as well as the conditions for mobile commerce applications, in low income contexts.
+Other previous research has included that on the use of mobiles for livelihood-related purposes, the use of telecenters for government information and services, the conditions for mobile commerce applications, in low income contexts.